 Luxury Hotels

 For trendy luxury, go for Hôtel National Des Arts et Métiers, which has an uber-cool bar in the lobby.
-For elegant Parisian luxury, definitely stay at Le Pavillon de la Reine – Place des Vosges, a 17th-century former private residence.
+For elegant Parisian luxury, stay at Le Pavillon de la Reine, a 17th-century former private residence located in the quite Place des Vosges.
 Lastly, for affordable luxury, consider Hôtel Charles V.

 Getting To and From Le Marais

-Le Marais is served by metro lines 11 and 8, and 1.
+Le Marais is served by metro lines 11, 8, and 1.
 You can get off at the following stops on each line:

 - Line 11: Hôtel de Ville, Rambuteau